ScienceComputing/Python_Programming/Data_Structure_Algorithm/Breadth_First_Search.md

 ```

 ```
-# Search for a given vertex within a graph
+# Search for a given vertex within a graph; vertex in this case is a genetic variant
 import queue

 def bfs(graph, initial_vertex, search_value):